More at rubyonrails.org:

 </select>

-3.2 Select Boxes and Model Objects
+3.2.
+Binding Select Boxes to Model Objects

 Like other form controls, a select box can be bound to a model attribute.
 For example, if we have a @person model object like: